Man using a street ATM machine and withdrawing money, close up photo

 Managing Director, Head of J.P.
 Morgan Wealth Management Banking

 Debit card fraud can certainly feel like one of those things that only happens to other people.
-But last year alone, close to 70,000 consumers were victims of debit card fraud, according to the Federal Trade Commission’s Consumer Sentinel Network.
-That’s a 12% year-over-year increase – and the upward trend is expected to continue.1 Bank card fraud losses are projected to skyrocket to over $165 billion in the next decade as scammers deploy more sophisticated tools and techniques.2 This kind of fraud can happen to anyone, but there are steps you can take to protect yourself.
+But last year alone, consumers filed over 83,000 reports of debit card fraud, according to the Federal Trade Commission’s Consumer Sentinel Network.
+That’s a 19% year-over-year increase – and the upward trend is expected to continue.1 Bank card fraud losses are projected to skyrocket to over $165 billion in the next decade as scammers deploy more sophisticated tools and techniques.2 This kind of fraud can happen to anyone, but there are steps you can take to protect yourself.

 While most debit card fraud happens online, you can still fall victim when swiping your card.
 Either way, the goal for fraudsters is to get ahold of your debit card information and wipe out your bank account.
 In order to stay safe, you must first understand the different methods criminals are using to capture your data in the first place.